 This is perhaps the hardest part of new parenthood.
 They just came out of a nice, comfy womb, and they don’t want to sleep in a cold, empty bassinet or crib.
 All they want to do is sleep in your arms.
 You might be able to get them down for short periods in the bassinet, but not always.

 Unfortunately, this means that it can be difficult to get sleep in those early days.
 Everyone says, “Sleep when the baby sleeps.”
 But this is actually quite difficult.
 My husband and I managed by taking shifts at night.
-I would sleep for five hours while he handled baby care, and then we would switch.
-It was still hard, but at least we got a little sleep.
+I would sleep for six hours while he handled baby care, and then we would switch.
+It was still hard, but at least we got some sleep.
 But then again, he was on leave, and it’s a lot harder if you’re doing it by yourself.